 Furuisi does not comply with laws and regulations governing faucet warranties ( See more below) or minimum labeling requirements for faucets sold or offered for sale in the U.S.

-For example, some Forious faucets do not…
+For example, most Forious faucets do not…

 "… bear a permanent legible marking to identify the manufacturer.
 This marking shall be the trade name, trademark, or other mark known to identify the manufacturer.
 Such marking shall be located where it can be seen after installation."
 (16 CFR § 305.24(a)(2)